xraymachine19/decent/README.md

 Known errors:

-- SyntaxError: variable @undefined is undefined in DIR/decent/src/components/hero.less on line 33, column 5:
 - SyntaxError: error evaluating function `color`: argument must be a color keyword or 3|4|6|8 digit hex e.g. #FFF in

 ## How to write for the criminal cat gang